dearopen/django-easy-scraper/README.md

 `regex_url_scraper` method always gives you json response,

-So if you add many regex pattern in `regex_fields`, it will give you response that number of json key with result that you added in that fields.
+So if you add many regex pattern in `regex_fields`, it will give you response that number of dictionary key with result that you added in that dictionary.

 # Multiple Sites Scraping together

 You don't need to call different method for different site all the time !!
 Just call once and scrape all, something fun, right?

-### Like you are gonna scrape four sites:
+### Like you are gonna scrape three sites:
 > www.example.com

-> www.amazonxsite.com

-> www.newyorktimesnoexist.com
+> www.exampletwo.com

-> www.walmaaaart.com
+> www.examplethree.com

-But how will those site product scrape automatically, curious ?
+But how will those site product scrape automatically, it scares you ?

-- Wirte Regex patter for all above site and fields/data you want:
+- Wirte Regex pattern for all above site with the fields that you want to scrape:

 ```